-Aside from the non-aggressive military use of space, developers of space-based weapons are taking advantage of the fact that the Outer Space Treaty does not specify the non-weaponization of outer space.
-Because the treaty merely prohibits the permanent placement of weapons of mass destruction in space or in orbit, many space weapons researchers have directed their efforts to devel-oping innovative concepts that ensure weapons launched into space return to the atmosphere prior to finishing one complete orbit of the earth.125 Needless to say, the spirit of the Outer Space Treaty, which advocates the peaceful use of space, is clearly not being followed.
+Although the Outer Space Treaty specifies that space is to the interpretation of the term 'peaceful' has evolved since the trea Oxford Dictionary defines the term 'peaceful' as "...not violating the term 'peace' as "...freedom from or cessation of war..."123tife space, which are in Article are taking advantage of the fact that the Outer Space Treaty does not specify the nonweaponization of outer space.
+Because the treaty merely prohibits the permanent placement of weapons of mass destruction in space or in orbit, many space weapons researchers have directed their efforts to developing innovative concepts that ensure weapons launched into space return to the atmosphere prior to finishing one complete orbit of the earth.125 Needless to say, the spirit of the Outer Space Treaty, which advocates the peaceful use of space, is clearly not being followed.